PlanTL-GOB-ES/SPACCC_TOKEN/README.md

 Annotation guidelines.

 IAA/
-Onter-annotator agreement report, along with the data and the scripts used to calculate it.
+Inter-annotator agreement report, along with the data and the scripts used to calculate it.

-script/
-Script to convert FreeLing3.1 tabular output format into BRAT standoff format.
 </pre>